findocblog

 If you want to invest officially, the right way is to open demat account and apply for an IPO through authorised brokers and exchanges instead of relying on grey market trades.

-What is Grey Market Stock?
+What is IPO Grey Market Stock?

 Before shares of a company are actually listed on the stock exchange, they are traded and sold in the unofficial market.
 Such trades are known as Grey Market Stock.
 They do not occur through stock exchanges such as NSE or BSE.
 Rather, they occur between people, primarily based on trust.